paper-driver/personal-oauth2-server/README.md

 However, the usage of columns (userid, clientid) from the table OAUTH_APPROVALS is unclear.
 Thus, directly converted the SQL schema to JPA entity class.

-This is the updated version of feature/client-credential
+This is the updated version of feature/client-credential.

+_**CAUTION**: Test data still need to be manually injected to the database initially but will be permanently maintained._